ronaldonater/osuBeatmapSorter/README.md

 # osu!
 Mapset Organizer

-A Java utility for organizing osu! beatmap practice collections by separating each difficulty into its own folder with its associated audio and background files.
+A Java utility for organizing osu! beatmap sets by separating each difficulty into its own folder with its associated audio and background files.

+This is particularly useful for maps, such as practice sets, that feature many seperate audios/songs within them.

 ## Overview